learn-co-students/derivative-rules-ds-apply-000/README.md

 Let's evaluate $f'(x)$, $g'(x)$ and $z'(x)$, each at the value where $x = 3$.

-Are you able to deterimine what the derivatives of each of these functions each will equal when $x = 3$?
+Are you able to determine what the derivatives of each of these functions each will equal when $x = 3$?
 We simply substitute x for 3, whenever we see $x$.

 So: